richardgu26zh/Money-and-Banking-Fall-Semester-2018/README.md

 Students are suggested to take reading notes about the following chapters.
 Chapter 8 An Economic Analysis of Financial Structure, Chapter 11 Banking and the Management of Financial Institutions, Chapter 12 Economic Analysis of Financial Regulation, Chapter 16 The Money Supply Process, and Chapter 17 Tools of Monetary Policy.

-The second reading note is required to handed in Nov 30., 2018.
+The second reading note is required to handed in Nov 30., 2018, in class.
 No late submission (exception granted for those apply for late submission at least one week before the deadline, with official statements and appropriate reasons) is allowed.
 As required in Syllabus, reading notes are required to use Latex, no excuses granted for reading notes with Word format.

 Nov 10, 2018